-A targeted stockwater CCTV programme should be started in 2020 to survey the piped network, culverts and siphons and assign evidence based condition ratings.
+Funding of a CCTV programme is included in annual budgets to survey the piped network, culverts and siphons and assign evidence based condition ratings.
 As data is gathered and analysed, this can be used in the renewals model.

 There is also a programme of culvert replacement managed by WIL based on a set annual budget.